pjparis/pySSAS-python-Sediment-Size-Analysis-by-Sieve/README.md

 - generate a histogram (bins=#sieves) with frequency (PDF) curve and cumulative frequency (CDF) curve for sample weight percentages and cumulative weight percentages, respectively.

-SedSASClass.py is a stand-alone ASCII-compliant text file with UNIX record delimiters (\n).
+pySSASClass.py is a stand-alone ASCII-compliant text file with UNIX record delimiters (\n).
 It is designed as a Python class, to be imported and instantiated from within an external user-built Python script.
     <br><br>
     <br><br>

 ## Part II: Requisite Python Libraries:
-SedSASClass will attempt to load: numpy, pandas, and matplotlib at instantiation.
+pySSASClass will attempt to load: numpy, pandas, and matplotlib at instantiation.

 import numpy as np<br>
 import pandas<br>